-None of us will save the world (and I’m not convinced it needs saving or that humans are the ones to do it if it did).
+None of us will save the world.
 But you can salve a patch of the planet.
 Your work does that.

 Digital technology + new models for socially progressive businesses + new collaboration opportunities make the early 21st century ripe for you.

-Disruptions in the economy actually make this time ripe for creatives not just to create their medicine but also to make it known and find the channels for distributing it.
+Disruptions in the world actually make this time ripe for creatives not just to create their medicine but also to make it known and find the channels for distributing it.

-Getting the word out.
-Getting the medicine out there.
+Get the word out.
+Get your medicine out there.

 Here’s where we paradoxical creative creatures set up false dichotomies and broken frames.
 Here are some of the unconscious or conscious broken frames that hold us and our creative medicine back:

-Making a worthy livelihood that lets you distribute your message even more widely and effect more people and not burn out and still experience life in its splendor = sell-out.
+Making a worthy livelihood that lets you distribute your message, affect more people, not burn out, and still experience life in its splendor = sell-out.